-For more information on the Start/Stop function, see Start/Stop.
+For more information on Start/Stop - see Start/Stop.

-When replacing the support battery, a battery of AGMAbsorbed Glass Mat. type must be fitted.
+When replacing batteries in cars with the Start/Stop function, the AGMAbsorbed Glass Mat type batteries must be fitted.

-- The higher the current take-off in the car, the more the alternator must be working and the batteries charging = Increased fuel consumption.
+- The higher the current take-off in the car (extra cooling/heating, etc.) the more the batteries must be charged = increased fuel consumption.